 Capital includes capital debt service and capital improvements.
 While the debt service component of capital improvements is reflected in the operating budget, the majority of capital improvements are found in the Capital Budget.
-Debt service includes payments on short term tax anticipation notes, long term general obligation bonds, Rhode Island Refunding Bond Authority lease payments (formerly Rhode Island Public Buildings Authority lease payments), certificates of participation payments for the Intake Service Center, Attorney General's administrative office, and Shepard's building and lease payments to the Convention Center Authority.
+Debt service includes payments on short term tax anticipation notes, long term general obligation bonds, Rhode Island Refunding Bond Authority lease payments, certificates of participation payments for the Intake Service Center, Attorney General's administrative office, and Shepard's building and lease payments to the Convention Center Authority.

 State Employees.
 A major part of the state operations category of expenditures is salary and wage payments to employees.
 Public service in state government is divided into the classified service, unclassified service and non-classified service.
 The classified service comprises all positions in state service, now existing or to be created, except as specifically provided under R.I.G.L.
 36-4-2 for unclassified employees and R.I.G.L.
 16-59-7 for Higher Education non-classified employees.
 The classified service is divided into a competitive branch and a non-competitive branch.
-Employees hired to fill positions in the classified service must be hired on the basis of merit and fitness and usually upon the basis of competitive examinations.
+Employees hired to fill positions in the classified service must be hired on the basis of merit and fitness.
 The non-competitive branch includes positions that require the performance of routine tasks, or those that require licenses, certificates, or registrations.
-These employees are also promoted and discharged on the basis of rules and regulations established and administered by the Rhode Island merit system.
+These employees are also promoted and discharged on the basis of rules and regulations established and administered by the Rhode Island State Employees Merit System.